-The Columbia Basin Fish and Wildlife Authority (CBFWA) is concerned that progress envisioned from the Subbasin Planning process for the Fish and Wildlife Program may be lost through the FY 2007-2009 Project Solicitation process because funding is insufficient for the implementation of critical projects and tasks.
+The Columbia Basin Fish and Wildlife Authority (CBFWA) is concerned that progress envisioned from the Subbasin Planning process for the Northwest Power and Conservation Council's (Council) Fish and Wildlife Program may be lost through the FY 2007-2009 Project Solicitation process because funding is insufficient for the implementation of critical projects and tasks.
 A significant investment in planning and collaboration is at risk if inadequate funding is provided for implementation of these historic plans.
+We realize that the final decisions have not been made, but it is now clear that there are insufficient funds to support the highest priority projects and tasks identified within your process.

 Members of the CBFWA actively participated in the local and provincial prioritization processes as part of the FY 2007-2009 Project Solicitation process, working with local interest groups and within assigned planning budgets for the respective provinces.
 The province level groups had a high level of participation and made difficult decisions when facing limited funding.
-However, in spite of these significant efforts, the CBFWA Members are concerned that many critical projects and tasks had to be put off in order to balance to the budget targets set for the FY 2007-2009 period.
-The Members of CBFWA do not see this as an allocation problem, the 70-15-15 split between anadromous fish, resident fish and wildlife is an important goal within the Program.
-We see this as an overall budget availability problem.
-Lack of or reduced funding for the critical projects listed below will result in significant biological or management consequences.
-Important actions identified in the Subbasin Plans may not be implemented.
-We are consistent with several of the Washington Salmon Recovery Boards in expressing our concern that the current budget may not allow adequate implementation of BPA's portion of the Subbasin Plans.
+However, in spite of these significant efforts, the CBFWA Members are concerned that many critical projects and tasks had to be put off in order to achieve the budget targets set for FY 2007-2009.
+The Members of CBFWA do not see this as an allocation problem because the 70-15-15 split among anadromous fish, resident fish and wildlife is an important goal within the Program.
+Rather, this as an overall budget availability problem.

 The CBFWA technical committees have identified specific projects and tasks that represent critical needs that should be funded in addition to the province level recommendations.
-We request that the Northwest Power and Conservation Council (NPCC or Council) support the attached recommendations that are based on the best judgment and fish and wildlife management responsibilities of CBFWA Members.
-We also request that the NPCC collaborate with CBFWA and the Bonneville Power Administration (BPA) to identify additional funds to implement the projects listed.
+We request that the Council support the attached recommendations that are based on the best judgment and fish and wildlife management responsibilities of CBFWA Members.
+We also request that the Council collaborate with CBFWA and the Bonneville Power Administration to identify additional funds to implement the projects listed.
 This is important in the implementation of the Subbasin Plans and the Fish and Wildlife Program.
-Dr. Tom Karier, NPCC August 11, 2006 Page 2 of 37 DRAFT